Carding-as-a-Service: The New Face of Credit Card Fraud

 What's Being Done

 Law enforcement and cybersecurity firms are actively working to disrupt these underground markets.
 Efforts include shutting down high-profile marketplaces and enhancing detection measures to prevent fraud.
+Recently, a joint task force involving multiple international law enforcement agencies successfully dismantled a major CaaS operation, leading to several arrests and the seizure of millions of dollars in assets.
 However, as long as demand exists, these services will continue to adapt.

 Here are some steps you can take to protect yourself: